Towards-GenAI/Antenna/README.md

-# Anteena - Text & Vision Chat with Gemini Pro
+# Antenna - Text & Vision Chat with Gemini Pro
-Anteena is a powerful, interactive dashboard that leverages Google's state-of-the-art multimodal large language model, Gemini Pro, to provide advanced AI capabilities.
-With Anteena, users can seamlessly interact with Gemini Pro through a user-friendly interface, enabling them to generate text, analyze images and videos, and perform complex reasoning tasks across multiple modalities.
+Antenna is a powerful, interactive dashboard that leverages Google's state-of-the-art multimodal large language model, Gemini Pro, to provide advanced AI capabilities.
+With Antenna, users can seamlessly interact with Gemini Pro through a user-friendly interface, enabling them to generate text, analyze images and videos, and perform complex reasoning tasks across multiple modalities.

 ## Features
 - **Multimodal Interaction**: Engage with Gemini Pro using text, images, and videos, all within a single intuitive dashboard.